Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 # Nested Field Query

 You may use as part of the JDBC select statement nested fields.
-These could be a Map type fields or user defined data type fields within the Space object.
-See below example for a space class with a nested Map and a nested object fields.
+These could be a Map type fields or user-defined data type fields within the Space object.
+See the following example of a Space class with a nested Map and a nested object fields.
 Both are indexed:

 ```java